kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ```

 The diagram above explains the rule evaluation precedence between ClusterNetworkPolicy,
-NetworkPolicy and DefaultNetworkPolicy.
+NetworkPolicy and ClusterDefaultNetworkPolicy.

 Consider the following scenario:

-- Pods [a, b, c, d] exist in Namespace x.
-Another Pod `client` exist in Namespace y.
-Namespace z has no Pods.
+- Pod `server` exists in Namespace x.
+Each Namespace [a, b, c, d] has a Pod named `client`.
 The following policy resources also exist in the cluster:
-- (1) A ClusterNetworkPolicy `Deny` rule selects [x/a] and denies all ingress traffic from Namespace y.
+- (1) A ClusterNetworkPolicy `Authorize` rule selects Namespace x and allows ingress traffic from Namespace a.
-- (2) A ClusterNetworkPolicy `Allow` rule selects [x/a, x/b] and allows all ingress traffic Namespace y.
+- (2) A ClusterNetworkPolicy `Deny` rule selects Namespace x and denies all ingress traffic from Namespace a and b.
-- (3) A NetworkPolicy rule isolates [x/b], only allows ingress traffic from Namespace z.
+- (3) A ClusterNetworkPolicy `Allow` rule selects Namespace x and allows all ingress traffic Namespace b and c.
-- (4) A NetworkPolicy rule isolates [x/c], only allows ingress traffic from Namespace y.
+- (4) A NetworkPolicy rule isolates [x/server], only allows ingress traffic from its own Namespace.
-- (5) A DefaultNetworkPolicy rule isolates [x/c, x/d], only allows ingress traffic from Namespace z.
+- (5) A ClusterDefaultNetworkPolicy rule isolates [x/server], only allows ingress traffic from Namespace d.

-Now suppose Pod y/client initiates traffic towards x/a, x/b, x/c and x/d.
+Now suppose the client in each Namespace initiates traffic towards x/server.
-- y/client -> x/a is affected by rule (1) and (2).
-Since rule (1) has higher precedence, the request should be denied.
+- a/client -> x/server is affected by rule (1), (2), (4) and (5).
+Since rule (1) has highest precedence, the request should be allowed.
-- y/client -> x/b is affected by rule (2) and (3).
-Since rule (2) has higher precedence, the request should be allowed.
+- b/client -> x/server is affected by rule (2), (3), (4) and (5).
+Since rule (2) has highest precedence, the request should be denied.
-- y/client -> x/c is affected by rule (4) and (5).
-Since rule (4) has higher precedence, the request should be allowed.
+- c/client -> x/server is affected by rule (3), (4) and (5).
+Since rule (3) has highest precedence, the request should be allowed.
-- y/client -> x/d is affected by rule (5) only, The request should be denied.
+- d/client -> x/server is affected by rule (4) and (5).
+Since rule (4) has higher precedence, the request should be denied.

 ### User Stories